Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

     data ValidationResult = Valid | Invalid

 As we can see, this is just an aliased `Bool`, but `Valid`/`Invalid` is more expressive and intuitive than `True`/`False`.

+Let's move forward to the next logical step: define what a validation is.
+An intuitive definition is to take some kind of input and tell whether it is `Valid` or `Invalid`.
+That translates very naturally to type `Validator a` that takes an argument of type `a` and returns a `ValidationResult`.

+    type Validator a = a -> ValidationResult

+Notice that I used the word "validator" instead of "validation".
+I think it is more intuitive to think that something that validates input is a _validator_, since it _performs_ the validation.